atfweb/prudentia/README.md

   - Runs on lando rebuild and installs  Node and NPM in your docker container, adds gulp and other packages and their dependencies to the 'node_modules' in /themes.contrib/prudentia directory.
   - Assumes your webroot folder name is "web".
 You might need to change it with "docroot" or with the name of your webroot folder.

-- You need to install/enable **Components Library** Drupal module (https://www.drupal.org/project/components) to use the Prudentia components
+- The Prudentia theme depends on the Components Library Drupal module (https://www.drupal.org/project/components) and the module must be enabled to enable the theme.
+If you install the theme via composer the module will be pulled into your codebase automatically.

 - This theme uses as reference the uswds-gulp repo to configure npm and gulp files.